treytiderman/ip-tool/README.md

 - [ ] Add CIDR input of Subnet Mask if starts with "/"
 - [ ] Add DHCP functions renew, release, flushdns
 - [ ] Add "netsh interface show interface" function to tell if an interface is connected or not
+- [ ] Add "netsh interface set interface "Ethernet" enable" or "disable" function to enable/disable an interface
 - [ ] Add css themes
 - [ ] Add settings page
     - [ ] Be able to change/add filters to interfaces.
 Currently if contain "Loop" it does not show